Sammons/pluggable-autocomplete/README.md

 ## Known Issues

-no known issues yet!
-Open an issue on github.com/... security note; this invokes files in the .pluggable-autocomplete folder, and as such they should be write-protected once you finish writing your plugin
+- no known issues yet!
+Open an issue on https://github.com/Sammons/pluggable-autocomplete

+- Security note: this invokes files in the .pluggable-autocomplete folder, and as such they should be write-protected once you finish writing your plugin